-This international group of researchers will trial green gravel restoration in different regions.
-Together we will communicate research findings and develop general protocols for different kelp species and in different parts of the world.
+This international group of researchers will trial Green Gravel restoration in different regions.
+Together we will communicate research findings and develop general protocols for different kelp species and locations.
 This will facilitate broad implementation and uptake of the tool.

-Melinda is a Principal Research Scientist with the Department of Primary Industries (DPI), NSW Fisheries based at the National Marine Science Centre at Coffs Harbour.
-Melinda’s current research centres on connectivity and population genetics of habitat forming seaweeds with a focus
+Principal Research Scientist with the Department of Primary Industries (DPI) NSW at the National Marine Science Centre.
+Her current research centres on connectivity and population genetics of habitat forming seaweeds, with a focus